 1.1 This Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA) Policy Statement (PS) provides feedback to responses to Consultation Paper (CP) 11/22 — ‘Margin requirements for non-centrally cleared derivatives: Amendments to BTS 2016/2251’.
 It also contains the PRA’s and FCA’s final policy, in the form of amendments to Binding Technical Standards (BTS) 2016/2251.

-1.3 This CP is relevant to banks, building societies, and PRA-designated investment firms in scope of the margin requirements under UK EMIR.
-In addition, this CP is relevant to all FCA solo-regulated entities and non-financial counterparties in scope of the margin requirements under UK EMIR (FCA firms).
+1.2 This PS is relevant to PRA-authorised firms that are financial counterparties for the purposes of Article 2 of the European Market Infrastructure Regulation (UK EMIR).footnote In addition, this PS is relevant to all FCA solo-regulated entities and non-financial counterparties in scope of the margin requirements under UK EMIR.

 - specify the treatment of third-country funds as eligible collateral, including European Economic Area (EEA) Undertakings for Collective Investment in Transferable Securities (UCITS);